gregberge/svgr/README.md

 To create icons, two options are important:

-- `--icon`: title is removed and SVG inherits text size
+- `--icon`: title is removed, viewBox is preserved and SVG inherits text size
 - `--replace-attr-value "#000000=currentColor"`: "#000000" is replaced by "currentColor" and SVG inherits text color

 ```